asimihsan/travelbot/src/backend/README.md

 ## TODO

--   bug fix. unicode characters are not ignored in full text search.
-ICU and SQLite?
+-   do Slovenia train locations and journeys.
 -   fix list of places to only include places supported by travel providers.
     -   still need geonames to do geolocation, keep it in its own table.
     -   need list of places per provider.